zeroreserve/ZeroReserve/README.md

 Friend 2 Friend Payment and Bitcoin exchange

-Prerequisite for building is a successful RetroShare build and sqlite3 and libbitcoin.
-RetroShare is available from http://retroshare.sourceforge.net/ sqlite3 is probably part of your Linux distribution.
+Prerequisite for building is a successful RetroShare build and sqlite3 and libnmcrpc RetroShare is available from http://retroshare.sourceforge.net/ sqlite3 is probably part of your Linux distribution.
 If you are on Windows, get it from http://www.sqlite.org/

-Get libbitcoin directly from git because the release doesn't have support for TestNet.
+Get libnmcrpc directly from git:
 ```
-$ git clone git@github.com:spesmilo/libbitcoin.git
+$ git clone git@gitorious.org:libnmcrpc/libnmcrpc.git
 ```

 Then configure with :